• Skip to primary navigation

 High Protein Vegan Avocado Toast

 Seasoned smashed chickpeas make this vegan avocado toast high in protein and extra filling.
-The perfect quick savoury breakfast!
+The perfect quick healthy breakfast or light lunch.
+No nuts!

 Jump to Recipe